ahmadjubran/reading-notes/Code301/Read05/README.md

 ## What is the single responsibility principle and how does it apply to components?

-SRP is a principle that states that a class should have only one reason to change.
+SRP is that every class, module, or function in a program should have one responsibility/purpose in a program.
 It is a way to make sure that a class is not too complex and that it is easy to test.

 ## What does it mean to build a ‘static’ version of your application?